top of page

 What happens if I accidentally give my baby water?

-If your baby only had a sip or two, they will likely be fine, but watch closely for warning signs like irritability, unusual sleepiness, or fewer wet nappies.
-If your baby drank a larger amount or if you notice concerning symptoms, contact your doctor immediately.
+If your baby only had a small sip, they will likely be fine.
+Monitor for warning signs such as unusual sleepiness, irritability, vomiting, or fewer wet nappies.
+If a larger amount was consumed or you notice concerning symptoms, seek medical advice promptly.

 How can I tell if my baby is dehydrated?

-Signs of dehydration in babies include fewer than six wet nappies a day, dry lips, no tears when crying, or unusual lethargy.
-If you notice these, seek medical advice quickly.
-Never try to correct dehydration with plain water at this age.
+Signs of dehydration in babies include fewer than six wet nappies in 24 hours, dry lips or mouth, no tears when crying, sunken eyes, or unusual lethargy.
+If you suspect dehydration, contact a healthcare provider rather than offering plain water to a baby under 6 months.

 What should I do if my baby seems thirsty in hot weather?

-On very hot days, offer breastfeeds or formula more frequently.
-Babies under 6 months don’t need plain water.
-Extra feeds provide both hydration and nutrients.
-If your baby is unsettled, offering a dummy or skin-to-skin comfort can also help.
+Offer breastfeeds or formula more frequently.
+Babies under 6 months do not need additional water, even on very hot days.
+Extra feeds provide both hydration and essential nutrients.
+Skin-to-skin contact and keeping your baby cool can also help with comfort.

 Ready for More Baby Tips?